anubhav1206/basketball-game/README.md

 ## Basketball Game

-A simple frontend project that has 2 users - home and guests with their point displayed over the black background and 3 buttons below to increment the score by 1, 2 and 3 points respectively - in accordance to the button pressed.
-This project uses HTML, CSS and javascript.
+A straightforward frontend project featuring a black background with two users, "home" and "guests," along with their respective points displayed.
+Below them, there are three buttons to increment the score by 1, 2, or 3 points, corresponding to the button pressed.
+This project utilizes HTML, CSS, and JavaScript to provide an interactive interface where users can easily track and update their scores.
+The minimalist design ensures focus on the essential elements, enhancing user experience while maintaining simplicity.